dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 We will work with this structure but make some few modifications.

 **Note:** We are not writing any tests for this application.
 It's out of the scope of this tutorial.
-So during the installation, i opted out by choosing the no option.
+So during the installation, I opted out by choosing the no option.

 Make the following modifications like so: